Frequently asked questions

 Bee Found honey is raw, minimally processed and DELICIOUS!
 The flavor changes depending on what was in bloom in your neighborhood during the time it was made.
 In general you can expect a rich mix of flavors guaranteed to be like no honey you’ve ever tasted.
-The honey could be a dark amber, or a gold.
+The honey could be a dark amber, or a light gold.
 It depends on the season, but you can be assured that it will be quite satisfying.
-And if you're not into the taste of honey, keep in mind that it can be used as a pain reliever and antiseptic topical treatment for minor cuts and burns.
+Also keep in mind that it can be used as a pain reliever and antiseptic topical treatment for minor cuts and burns.

 WHY IS RAW, UNHEATED HONEY SO MUCH BETTER?